tomek-he-him/gulp-simple-rename/Readme.md

 #### `renamingFunction` _[Function]_

-The single argument for the function `simpleRename` should be a simple function.
+The argument to `simpleRename` should be a simple function.
 Fed with the relative path of a file, it should return the new relative path.

 ##### arguments
 The renaming function is passed the following arguments: